lakshmi-sathi/avsdpll_1v8/README.md

 Here in context of the PLL IP, we will be proceeding along the Manual method of placing and routing the IP. <br>
 For more information on the automatic method follow this [link](https://github.com/efabless/caravel/blob/master/openlane/README.md).

-<h5> 3) Verify LVS </h5>
+<h5> 3) Verify Connectivity </h5>

-In context of our PLL we perform a manual LVS check for it's connectivity to the container pins. <br>
+In context of the a manual connectivity check for it's connectivity to the container pins is performed.
+You may want to have an automated process if your design has a large number of pins.<br>

-This can be done through the simple yet effective net tracing feature of the magic layout tool:
+The connectivity check can be done through the simple yet effective net tracing feature of the magic layout tool:
 * Select any part of the net you wish to trace using the 's' key.
 * Press 's' multiple times to see the net being traced till it's endpoints.
+Now the fully highlighted net enables us to see which pin is connected where. <br>
+This way we can do the same for all nets interfacing the IP to the container to verify the connectivity.

 <h5> 4) Integrating Container to Caravel SoC </h5>

+The Caravel Repo uses a simple 'make' based method to integrate the container onto the Caravel SoC. <br>

+All that needs to be done, once all the place, route and verification is completed, <br>
+is to move to the root folder (the folder which is the local clone of the forked caravel repo) and, <br>
+give the 'make' command.
+This integrates the container onto the Caravel SoC (takes about 10-15mins usually). <br>

+We can see that in 'gds' folder a 'caravel.gds' file is generated. <br>
+This is the final gds file which is to be used by the Fab for fabricating the IC.

 <h5> 5) Precheck </h5>

+The precheck is provided as a [separate repo](https://github.com/efabless/open_mpw_precheck) by Efabless.
+This was the precheck for Google-Skywater-Efabless open MPW shuttle 2020, on which this guide will be based.
+It would be different for different tapeout runs and you would need to find the one for the specific tapeout run that you are tagetting.

+<h5> Fun Fact! </h5>
 The Google-Skywater openshuttle 2020, was the first of its kind where any individual could have his/her open-source IP design fabricated and delivered for free (costs sponsored by Google), which would otherwise be in many thousands of US dollars.
+This PLL IP fabrication was enabled through it.

 ![](Images/open_mpw_shuttle.jpg)